You are hereCase For Space

 Importance of Educational Hands-on Programs at NASA (written in 2008)

-Many students have dreamt since childhood of working in the space industry.
+Many students have dreamed since childhood of working in the space industry.
 Others were drawn to the technological challenge of building spacecraft while in college.
 However students discovered the field of spaceflight, a helping hand was often there to inspire them.
 Educational programs and corporate mentorship are an effective way of inspiring the next generation and aid the development of future space programs.
 In addition, mentorship exposes students to a ‘real-world’ perspective, which gives motivation and confidence to pursue a technical career.

 NASA has historically played an active role in the United States educational system in the science, technology, engineering and math (STEM) disciplines by providing research grants to universities, student projects and outreach events at all educational levels.
 The NASA Education Office mission statement can be summarized into three primary goals: 1) To strengthen the nation’s future workforce, 2) Attract and retain students in the science, technology, engineering and mathematics, and 3) To engage the American population in space exploration [1].
 NASA’s strategy aims to accomplish these goals by inspiring the youngest age groups with lectures and visual demonstrations, by engaging students in secondary schools with small projects, and by providing real-world, hands-on experience to students at the college level.
 This method works well in that NASA has the ability to step up the intensity of the lesson plans as students become more mature and are inspired to pursue careers within the STEM disciplines.